Annual Giving Programs

 Located at Covenant HealthCare Mackinaw and our Frankenmuth location, the Center offers state-of-the-science digital mammography and diagnostic technology in the detection of breast cancer.

-Located at the Mackinaw campus, expert care givers, including physicians, registered nurses, social workers, pharmacists, etc. provide patients and their families with comprehensive cancer care.
+Located at the Mackinaw campus, expert care givers, including physicians, registered nurses, social workers, pharmacists and more provide patients and their families with comprehensive cancer care.

 Recognized throughout the region for clinical excellence, the Center for the Heart serves as a referral and tertiary care center for 20 counties in east central Michigan.